Pumpkindigger/IN4253ET-Hacking/readme.md

 python3 -m pip install -r requirements.txt
 ```

-## Usage
+## Folder Structure
+`./database/` folder contains scripts that we used to populate our MongoDB database with banners.
-`./iotpot/main.py` is our IoT Honeypot.
+`./iotpot/` folder contains the code for our IoT Honeypot.
 `qemu-setup.sh` is used to start the qemu instances within docker.
+`Dockerfile` is used to build and configure the docker instance.

 ### Shodan
 Username: 2GgLivbNtbRqE5Sr\